MichaelCurrin/learn-to-code/en/topics/scripting_languages/Rust/package_management/README.md

 ```

-The commands in the section below were done from within the [package_management](package_management) directory, if you want to see the result.
+The commands in the section below were done from within the [my_package](my_package/) directory, if you want to see the result.

 ## Create